UST-MICO/mico/doc/mico-admin/index.rst

 The MICO-Admin UI uses the `Angular <https://v7.angular.io>`_ framework (v7) with the `Angular Material <https://material.angular.io>`_ component library.

+.. hint:: mico-graph dependency

+   To update the mico graph dependency use ``npm run grapheditor``.

 Documentation of Core Components
 --------------------------------